mduffster/self-referent-test/README.md

 └── (intervention comparison plots)
 ```

-## Key Findings
+## Findings

 The analysis typically reveals:
 - **Layer-wise progression** of role-conditioning effects
-- **Specific attention heads** that are highly sensitive to self-referent content
+- **Specific attention heads** that are highly sensitive to role-oriented content
-- **Entropy differences** indicating more focused attention for self-referent prompts
+- **Entropy differences** indicating more focused attention for self-referent prompts compared to other "speakers"
-- **Statistical significance** with large effect sizes (Cohen's d > 1.0)
+- **Statistical significance** indicative, with large effect sizes (Cohen's d > 1.0)
-- **Token-position specificity** showing effects are strongest for early tokens
+- **Token-position specificity** showing effects are strongest for middle layer and late layer tokens
-- **Third-person control** confirms effects are self-reference specific, not general agent-reference
+- **Third-person control** indicates speaker effects may be self-reference specific

 ## Dependencies